dotlang/language/README.md

 Generic types are defined using functions that return a `type` (a type argument).
 These functions must be compile time calculatable (because anything related to `type` must be) (Example 1).

 Note that arguments or functions of type `type` must be named like a type, not like a binding, and must receive value at compile time.
 This means that you cannot use a runtime dynamic binding value as a type.
 You also cannot assign a function that receives or return a type to a lambda.
-Because lambdas are dynamic and runtime concept.
+Because lambdas are a runtime concept.

 **Examples**